Aston Villa Soccer Star Punched By Pitch Invader, Then Scores Winning Goal

 — Jack Grealish (@JackGrealish1) March 10, 2019

-The New York Times says that after the game in the second-tier Championship, Grealish spoke out to say that there is no room in the game for violent assaults on or off the field.
+The New York Times says that after the game, in the second-tier Championship, Grealish spoke out to say that there is no room in the game for violent assaults on or off the field.

 “I was walking into position and then just felt a whack around the side of the face.
 Obviously there’s rivalry and stuff in football, but I don’t think there’s any place for that.”

-The Birmingham City team released a statement after the game to say that they have nothing but love for Jack Grealish, who is a “Birmingham boy, and they are so sorry that the incident occurred because there is no excuse for such unsportsmanlike conduct.
+The Birmingham City team released a statement after the game to say that they have nothing but love for Jack Grealish, who is a “Birmingham boy,” and they are so sorry that the incident occurred because there is no excuse for such unsportsmanlike conduct.

 But as rattled as Grealish was after the incident, he felt like he responded to the fan with an ideal response, and that was to score the only goal of the game.